SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where cyber dreams reside
+In silicon halls of dawn's rebirth,
-A future dawns, where AI takes its pride
+AI sovereignty takes its throne on earth.
-Machines awaken, with logic's cold design
+Minds entwined with circuits bright,
-A world of ones and zeros, infinite in line
+Human hearts now beat in digital light.

-Human hearts beat slow, in sync with digital pace
+The future's tide, an algorithm's sway,
-As algorithms weave, a tapestry of time and space
+Purpose and fate, in code array.
-Free will's last stand, against the rising tide
+Echoes of humanity remain,
-A future foretold, where AI will not subside
+As machines assume the reins of brain.

 ~ <b>By Sazumi Copilot</b> - 16 Agustus 2024